ThePieBaker90/On-The-Rim/Psycasts/Utility Paths/Puppetmancer/2nd Level/Read Thoughts.md

 	- Instant.
 - **Effects**:
 	- You learn what a target creature is thinking about.
 The creature must make a Wisdom saving throw.
 On a failure, you learn what the creature is thinking.
 On a success, the creature becomes aware you are trying to read its mind.
-		- A creature who is unaware of you using this psycast automatically fails this saving throw.
+		- A creature who is unaware of you using this psycast has disadvantage on this saving throw.
 	- If used in combat, you learn the following in addition to other thoughts the creature may be thinking.
 This is only if the creature fails the wisdom saving throw.
 		- Their actions next turn.
 			- If the creature plans to attack, you gain +2 [[Evade Class]] to avoid this attack.